You are receiving $800 OFF

 When you are looking to purchase a new comforter, especially when it is hot, ensure it is machine washable and safe for you to dry at home.
 This will save you from having to pay the dry cleaner.

-Always check the labels of your bedding to identify any specific washing instructions that may be unique to the brand and fabric you use.
+Always check the labels of your bedding to identify any specific instructions that may be unique to the brand and fabric you use before you begin to wash your bed sheets.

 Varying fabrics require more specific care, however; as a guide, linen can be dried to temperatures up to 100 degrees F°.
-Whereas, bamboo-based fabrics are better at air drying in the sun or at low machine temperatures.
+Whereas, bamboo viscose fabrics are better at air drying in the sun or at low machine temperatures.

 Most pillows are difficult to wash as they do not have a removable cover like the Puffy Pillow.
 If your pillow is lumpy and unwashed, upgrade to a Puffy Pillow.
 It has cloud cooling foam that will help keep you cool in the summer, adjustable comfort, and the cover unzips.
 So you can literally just throw the cover in the wash!

 Pillows, when left without care, can become one of the most unhygienic products in the house.
-Dirt, dust, sweat, make-up, dead skin, and bacteria can combine to make the humble pillow a disaster zone.
+Dirt, dust, sweat, make-up, dead skin cells, and bacteria can combine to make the humble pillow a disaster zone.

 Our top tip is to ensure you have at least 3 sets of pillowcases to ensure there is a fresh one each week in the summer months.
 Plus, invest in a cooling pillow that will reduce overheating and is washable!